krupa2002/WellnessWave/README.md

 ## **How It Works**

 1. **User Input**: The chatbot initiates the conversation by asking users a series of questions about their mental health or concerns.
+You can interact via typing or speaking for a hands-free experience.

 2. **Problem Diagnosis**: Based on the answers, the bot classifies the user’s emotional or mental state and assesses what support might be needed.